 Finally, who am I?
 I’m Cooper Kennard, and I have the extreme blessing and privilege of overseeing the YAB’s day-to-day operations.
 I graduated from the great University of Alabama in May 2013 after receiving my degree in Political Science and Theatre.
 In addition, I had the honor and privilege of serving on the Youth Advisory Board from 2010-2012, and am absolutely delighted to now continue to work with such an amazing group of young people to change communities throughout both of our wonderful countries.
 I am humbled each day by the accomplishments and abilities of this empowered group of young people.

-Public Affairs - Enterprise Community Development Team, State Farm
+Human Resources - Enterprise Philanthropy Team, State Farm